usnistgov/5gdeploy/phoenix-rpc/README.md

 # register and establish PDU sessions matching pattern(s)
 #  This is only supported when --host refers to a Docker container.
 #  The patterns should be written in minimatch-compatible syntax.
-corepack pnpm -s phoenix-rpc --host=ue1000 ue-register "--dnn=*"
+corepack pnpm -s phoenix-rpc --host=ue1000 ue-register '--dnn=*'

-# deregister UE
+# deregister
 corepack pnpm -s phoenix-rpc --host=ue1000 ue-deregister
 ```

-Both `un-register` and `ue-deregister` subcommands check the current UE status.
+These subcommands automatically check the UE status.
-If the UE is already in the desired status, it would not execute the action.
+If the UE is already in the desired state, no action would be executed.